UO-OACISS/zerosum/README.md

 ZeroSum will monitor OS threads, OpenMP threads, MPI processes, and the hardware assigned to them including CPUs, memory usage and GPU utilization.
 Supported systems include all Linux operating systems and NVIDIA (CUDA/NVML), AMD (HIP/ROCm-SMI) and Intel (Intel SYCL) GPUs.
+Host side monitoring happens through the virtual `/proc` filesystem, so should be portable to all Linux systems.

 ## Build instructions